Ran Takahashi

-is a Japanese male volleyball player and an Olympian.
-He plays as an Outside Hitter for Nippon Sport Science University's club, Japan men's national volleyball team and Pallavolo Padova.
+is a Japanese volleyball player and an Olympian.
+He currently plays as an Outside Hitter for Japan men's national volleyball team and Suntory Sunbirds, and previously for Pallavolo Padova and Vero Volley Monza in the Italian Volleyball League, as well as Nippon Sport Science University at collegiate level.

 Biography

+Ran Takahashi was born on 2 September 2001 in Kyoto Prefecture, Japan.
+His mother is Japanese of part British and German descent, and his father is Japanese.
 Ran has one brother, Rui, who is one and a half year older, and one younger sister, Riri.
 He started playing volleyball following the footsteps of his brother.
 His sister also plays volleyball.